akarnokd/ThePlanetCrafterMods/README.md

 Note that some
 resources are out of bounds and are not normally player-reachable.
 You may also fall to your death so be careful on permadeath!

+Remark: `Uranim` is a misspelling in the vanilla game which will probably never be fixed as it would break saves.

 ### Configuration